johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

-## Common Misconceptions
+### Common Misconceptions

-- GraphQL is not a database technology.
+- GraphQL is an API technology, not a database technology.

-- GraphQL is an API technology following a specification.
-It is not a language or framework.
+- GraphQL is a specification, not a specific language or framework.

 ---

+## How Does GraphQL Work?

+---

+GraphQL provides a complete description of the data in your API by defining a strongly typed schema which dictactes an abstracted graph of the application data.

+---

+GraphQL then provides entry points to this graph and traverses the graph to generate a data tree of requested data, which is returned to the client.

+___

 ## Questions?